edieyelovesye/lumenotedemo/README.md

 ## 🛠️ Getting Started

 To use Lumenote, simply visit [lumenote.app](https://lumenote.app) and sign in with your Google account.
 No installation required!
+This is an unofficial release, so this is just to have code ready.

 ---